angular/angular/src/lib/chips/chips.md

 ### Disabled chips
 Individual chips may be disabled by applying the `disabled` attribute to the chip.
 When disabled, chips are neither selectable nor focusable.
-Currently, disabled chips receive no special styling.

 ### Chip input
 The `MatChipInput` directive can be used together with a chip-list to streamline the interaction